Do I Need A Battery Backup For My Sump Pump?

 Homeowners should determine the potential for flooding to gauge if the battery backup is right for their needs.
 Power outages can happen during strong storms, taking out the sump pump.
 If you have these situations a few times a year or even once a year, a battery backup will be worth the investment.
 This will eliminate the cost of repairs, water removal and other issues that come with flood damage.
 A battery backup will decrease your risk and give you peace of mind that your property is protected from problems.

 It's important to note that an aging pump can also have a higher chance of failure without the need of a power outage.
-If your pump is 10 years or older, it's high time to invest in a new one.
-If your sump pump is over 5 years old, a battery backup will come in handy to ensure that your aging appliance comes back online quickly.
+If your pump is 10 years or older, it's likely time to invest in a new one.
+If your sump pump is more than five years old, a battery backup will come in handy to ensure that your aging appliance comes back online quickly.

 Easy to maintain